optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 </div>
 <div class=rightcol>

-- Multiple sets of test problems
+1. Create a set of test problems:
-    - more_wild
+    - dict with functions, start values and correct solutions
-    - estimagic
+2. Define `optimize_options`
-    - example
+    - Optimizers to try
-- Add noise or scaling problems
+    - Optionally: keyword arguments for minimize
-- Can pass additional options to govern minimization
+3. Get benchmark results
-- Benchmarks run in parallel
+    - Dict with histories and solutions

 </div>